Snaps

-Snap is the name of Ubuntu’s native container format for applications.
+Snap is the name of Ubuntu’s native, but universal container format for applications.
 Snaps are seamlessly integrated into every Ubuntu system and receive automatic updates from the preconfigured Snapcraft.io repository.
+The snapd service handles that.

 Snaps have similar advantages to their competing format, Flatpaks: